 Those designated as "Download Tech's" (typically one Moodle admin per district), can find the course downloads in the Discussion Forum (scroll to the bottom) and restore them locally for their district's DL and/or BL teachers.

 All courses in the download area are free to WCLN members except for the material labelled as Content Connections or StudyForge.
 An additional license is required to use these resources.
-To access this additional license, find the corresponding vendor under the Partners area.
+To access this additional license, find the corresponding vendor under the Partners area and contact them.

 Moodle backups restore best into versions of Moodle that are equal or greater than the version of the restore.
-Thus, WCLN posts the version of summer releases each March/April in the general "WCLN News" forum on the front page of the site.
-This gives members 3+ months to prepare their sites for the August releases.
+Thus, WCLN posts the version of summer releases each April/May in the general "WCLN News" forum on the front page of the site.
+This gives members a 3 month lead-time to prepare their sites for the August releases.

 To best accommodate your hosting and updates, WCLN tries to minimize the extra Moodle plugins used in courses.
 Given that, here are some ideas:

-- Grid - this is NOT required, but makes your courses look prettier dashboard look.
+- Grid - this is NOT required, but makes your courses look prettier with a dashboard look.
 (Free - see "Moodle.org")

 - Progress Report - this is a recommended plugin that helps with communication (Free to members, see "Plugins")

-- Marking Blocks - teachers often appreciate marking blocks,. though none work perfect.
-(Free - see "Moodle.org")
+- Marking Blocks - not required, but teachers often appreciate this - eg. Grade Me (see "Moodle.org")

 Establishing a Moodle Site